nonZero/python-course-presentation/10-extending_with_c.md

 # Summary

 - `ctypes` allows us to access functions in C libraries
-- Easy for ints and strings, not much harder using other data types
+- Trivial when using ints and strings, easy using other data types
+- Errors in C can be detected using return code
+- Memory can be allocated from Python code